-A heavenly treat that is so easy to make.
-Torta Caprese (Italian Flourless Chocolate Cake) gives you a perfect balance of sweetness, bitterness, and crunchy bits of ground almonds in every bite.
+Here’s a delightful treat that is so easy to make!
+Torta Caprese (Flourless Italian Chocolate Cake) gives you a perfect balance of sweetness, bitterness, and crunchy bits of ground almonds in every bite.
 Everyone would be asking for seconds!

-Originally from Capri, an island in South Italy, this flourless chocolate cake is now served in all major cities in Italy — even in the northern regions.
+It originated from an island in southern Italy called ‘Capri’ but is now served in all major cities in Italy — even in the northern parts.

-But, no need to travel to an Italian city to try an authentic Torta Caprese; you can make this delicious cake in your own kitchen!
+There is no need to travel to an Italian city to try an authentic Torta Caprese, though; you can easily make this delicious cake in your kitchen!

-IF YOU WANT MORE AUTHENTIC ITALIAN DESSERTS, THEN YOU WOULD LIKE THESE POSTS!
+IF YOU WANT MORE CLASSIC ITALIAN DESSERT RECIPES, YOU WILL LIKE THESE POSTS!

 Ingredients

-- Salt – use what you have available.
+- Salt – just use your favorite brand.

-- Butter – I use unsalted butter for this flourless chocolate cake.
+- Butter – I typically use unsalted butter for making flourless Italian chocolate cake.

-- Powdered sugar – you need this for serving.
+- Powdered sugar – you only need this for serving.

 - Amaretto – my choice of liquor to add because it’s almond-based.